-- (a) Maintains an adequate lookout for wires and other obstacles (critical element). - (b) Ensures the area is clear prior to entry and descends with due consideration to obstacles. - (c) Is capable of maintaining constant height \pm 25' whilst contour flying with correct use of collective and cyclic controls. - (d) Maintains the nominated airspeed, \pm 10 knots, whilst allowing for drift and ground speed changes. - (e) Is capable of maintaining a constant radius about a ground feature compensating for wind.
+- (a) Maintains an adequate lookout for wires and other obstacles (critical element). - (b) Ensures the area is clear prior to entry and descends with due consideration to obstacles. - (c) Is capable of maintaining constant height \pm 25' whilst contour flying with correct use of collective and cyclic controls. - (d) Maintains the nominated airspeed, ± 10 knots, whilst allowing for drift and ground speed changes.

-- (a) Nominate the airspeed to be maintained, and height AGL to be flown. - (b) Observe the candidate's low flying technique and determine that the candidate's performance meets the objectives. - (c) Nominate a ground feature on which the candidate can demonstrate a constant radius turn. - (d) Place emphasis on the candidate's height, attitude and airspeed control throughout all manoeuvres.
+- (a) Nominate the airspeed to be maintained, and height AGL to be flown. - (b) Observe the candidate's low flying technique and determine that the candidate's performance meets the objectives. - (c) Place emphasis on the candidate's height, attitude and airspeed control throughout all manoeuvres.